coverclock/com-diag-hazer/README.md

 can be cut and pasted directly into Google Maps, and at least the latter into Google Earth.

-N.B.
-The underlying position data is stored as binary integers in billionths of a minutes (nanominutes).
-But the device under test may not provide that much accuracy; the actual number of significant digits for various data is reported by the INT line (below), but even this may be optimistic - or, for that matter, pessimistic - when compared to what the device is capable of.
-In particular, technologies like Wide Area Augmentation System (WAAS), multi-band GNSS, differential GPS, Real-Time Kinematics (RTK), and long-term surveying, can potentially achieve remarkable accuracy.
+> N.B.
+The underlying position data is stored as binary integers in billionths
+> of a minute (nanominutes).
+But the device under test may not provide that much
+> accuracy; the actual number of significant digits for various data is reported
+> by the INT line (below), but even this may be optimistic - or, for that matter,
+> pessimistic - when compared to what the device is capable of.
+In particular,
+> technologies like Wide Area Augmentation System (WAAS), multi-band GNSS,
+> differential GPS, Real-Time Kinematics (RTK), and long-term surveying, can
+> potentially achieve remarkable accuracy.

 ALT is the most recent altitude solution, in feet and meters.
 (Similar comments here regarding precision as those for POS.)